Pablorossl/PassFort/README.md

 3. **Password Generator:**
    - Choose your options (length, uppercase, numbers, symbols).
-   - Click "Create password" to generate.
+   - Click "Create password" to generate a secure password.
    - Use the "Copy to clipboard" button to copy the password.

 ---